Szynal/PoE-AHK/README.md

 ## Functionalities;

-TSP Logout under hotkey (Very Quick)
+ * TSP Logout under hotkey (Very Quick)
-Auto Logout (Skanowanie skryptów koloru pikseli hp, jeśli kolor został zmieniony.
-Skrypt loguje odtwarzacz.. )
+ * Auto Logout (Script scan of hp pixel color, if it color has been changed script logins player.)

 ## What is NeverSink-Filter